Class-Conditional Conformal Prediction with Many Classes: Introduction

-\begin{itemize} \item We propose an extension of conformal prediction called \textit{clustered conformal prediction} that often outperforms standard and classwise conformal, in terms of class-conditional coverage, when there is limited calibration data available per class.
+\paragraph{Our contributions.} We make three advances in tackling the problem of class-conditional coverage. \begin{itemize} \item We propose an extension of conformal prediction called \textit{clustered conformal prediction} that often outperforms standard and classwise conformal, in terms of class-conditional coverage, when there is limited calibration data available per class.

 \item We present a comprehensive empirical evaluation of class-conditional coverage for conformal methods on four large-scale classification data sets, each with many (100 to 1000) classes.

 \item We provide general guidelines to practitioners for how to choose an appropriate conformal prediction method in order to achieve class-conditional coverage in the problem setting at hand. \end{itemize}